BraceYourselfGames/PB_ModSDK/README.md

 ## Getting started

-Please refer to this wiki page for detailed installation instructions: [Installing the SDK](../../wiki/Installing-the-SDK)
+Please refer to the wiki for detailed installation instructions: [Installing the SDK](../../wiki/Installing-the-SDK)

 Once the SDK is set up and the Unity Project is open, click **PB Mod SDK/Getting Started** in the top menu of the Unity Editor window to get additional guidance.
 The Getting Started window is the central point of the SDK: it can help you check the status of different components, navigate to important links and scenes and guide you through creating your own mods.